WPTRT/wptrt-customize-pro/readme.md

-# WPTRT Customize Pro
+# WPTRT Customize Section Button

-This is a module for theme authors to use for creating a "pro" or "upsell" section in the customizer.
+This is a custom section class for the WordPress customizer, which allows theme authors to build a section that has a "button."
+It's primary purpose is for providing a standardized method of creating a "pro" or "upsell" section in the customizer.
+However, it can technically be used to link to anywhere.

 You'll need to use an autoloader with this.
 Ideally, this would be [Composer](https://getcomposer.org).
 However, we have a [basic autoloader](https://github.com/WPTRT/wptrt-autoload) available to include with themes if needed.